Thousand Islands Parkway: Route description

 The Thousand Islands Parkway is a scenic route along the St. Lawrence River between Gananoque and Brockville through the rugged terrain of the Frontenac Arch, a protrusion of the Canadian Shield southward into New York state.
 In this area, the soil is underlain by layers of Paleozoic limestone and a granite bedrock.
 The granite often extends above the ground surface as large rock outcroppings.
 The Thousand Islands Parkway was part of the original alignment of Highway 401.
-However, because of the residential properties and the scenic nature of the route, a new inland route was constructed through the mid-1960s.
+However, because of the residential properties and the scenic nature of the parkway, a new inland route known as the Thousand Islands Bypass was constructed for Highway 401 through the mid-1960s.
 A recreational trail follows the right-of-way of the westbound carriageway, which was never completed.

 The Thousand Islands Parkway begins at a split with Highway 401 on the outskirts of Gananoque.
 There is no access from westbound Highway 401 to the parkway nor from westbound on the parkway to eastbound Highway 401.
 However, immediately east of the split, both highways interchange with the sole remaining portion of Highway 2 under provincial jurisdiction.

 East of this point the three diverge into the Frontenac Arch.
 It meets Highway 137 at an interchange at the parkways midpoint; the Ontario approach to the Thousand Islands Bridge which continues as Interstate 81 south of the Canada–United States border.
 The parkway continues northeast, serving the riverside communities of Darlingside, Rockport, Narrows, La Rue Mills and Mallorytown Landing.
 At Butternut Bay, the Thousand Islands Parkway merges into the eastbound lanes of Highway 401 and a left-hand exit provides access to the parkway from westbound Highway 401.

 The three inland properties of Thousand Islands National Park are located on the Thousand Islands Parkway: Landon Bay, Mallorytown Landing and Jones Creek.